 Just like any other drug, making marijuana use a regular feature of your life causes your brain and body to adjust to its constant presence.
 If you are a heavy or long-term marijuana user, you may experience withdrawal symptoms like cravings, mood swings, irritability, insomnia and appetite fluctuations when you try to quit.

-Even if you’re not physically dependent on marijuana, frequent use can become habitual.
+Even if you are not physically dependent on marijuana, frequent use can become habitual.
 If you find yourself unable to enjoy certain activities without marijuana, it may be time to consider whether your use has become a problem.

-At The Dawn, we’re known for our friendly, community feel.
+At The Dawn, we are known for our friendly, community feel.
 Here, we’re all family, and as soon as you arrive you will be, too.
 Everyone you come into contact with each day will take the time to get to know you personally.
-And unlike bigger rehabs that host dozens of guests at a time, we limit our occupancy at 20.
-This way, so you can easily get to know others in your therapy groups, making it more comfortable for you to share your experiences.
+And unlike bigger rehabs that house dozens of clients at a time, we limit our occupancy to 25.
+This way you can easily get to know others in your therapy groups, making it more comfortable for you to share your experiences.
 Our clients often find that they come away from their time at The Dawn with friendships that last a lifetime.

-Inpatient rehab is a focused form of treatment that’s considered the most effective option for making real, lasting changes in your life.
-When you live onsite at a rehab facility, your days will be packed with activities like individual and group counselling, wellness therapies, fitness sessions and recreational outings, which helps reduce cravings and time spent thinking about using marijuana.
-Treatment is completely confidential, and no one in your home community will ever need to know you’re in treatment unless you want them to.
+Inpatient rehab is a focused form of treatment that is considered the most effective option for making real, lasting changes in your life.
+When you live onsite at a rehab facility, your days are packed with activities like individual and group counselling, wellness therapies, fitness sessions and recreational outings, which help reduce cravings and time spent thinking about using marijuana.
+Treatment is completely confidential, and no one in your home community will ever need to know you are in treatment unless you want them to.

 Our Twin Pillars treatment programme consists of two main parts: counselling to help you correct your negative thought and behavioural patterns, and holistic treatments to bring your mind and body into balance.

 Our beautiful facility in the countryside of Chiang Mai, in Northern Thailand is comfortable and relaxed.
-Surrounded by nature and flanked by the Ping River, you’ll be lulled to sleep by the sounds of flowing water and awakened each morning with warmth and sunlight.
-Far removed from your habitual environment, Thailand is the perfect place to start anew.
+Set on the banks of the peaceful Ping River, worlds away from your daily environment and the people, places and situations in it that trigger your using, The Dawn is the perfect place to start anew.

 We believe in healing the whole person.
 You will receive intensive psychotherapy, but meditation, relaxation, and recreational activities will all play an important therapeutic role in your treatment.
 Here’s an example of what a typical day looks like at The Dawn: